Cheap hay fever tablets

 Look at the ingredients and the dosage guidelines, rather than the spiel and fancy packaging, but remember you can always ask your pharmacist if you're unsure.

 Children and pregnant women who don't pay for prescriptions can also get free hay fever medicine at some pharmacies through the Minor Ailments Scheme.
-See the 20+ medicine savings guide for more help.
+See the Cheap and free prescriptions guide for more help.

 For some sufferers, a couple of pieces of technology have been claimed to alleviate hay fever symptoms without using any drugs.
 Anecdotal feedback has generally been positive, though as ever with alternative therapies, usefulness is in the eye (or nose) of the beholder.

 There's a range of different models available.
-It's worth checking Amazon*.
-We've also seen them sold at Lloyds Pharmacy in the past, for around £13.
+In the past we've seen them at Lloyds Pharmacy for £19.99 and at Amazon* for £15-£20.

 These often mildly noisy devices work to clean the air in any room, either by filtering (HEPA-type) or ionising air molecules.